muthukrishnan2812/muthukrishnan2812/README.md

 - **Tools**: Git, Visual Studio Code, Canva
 - **Databases**: Firebase, MySQL

+## Projects
+- **[Facebookclone-Angular]**: This is an Angular internship project for a Facebook clone.
+In this project, I used Firebase for the backend database.
+Users can post, update, comment, delete, and like their own posts.
+I learned and implemented SSR (Server-Side Rendering) and added CSP (Content Security Policy) to the project.
+- **[Shopping_Website]**: This project uses Angular as the framework.
+Users can log in and out, with user authentication handled by Firebase.
+The project retrieves product data from the Fake Store API and uses Bootstrap 5 for design.
+I implemented SSR (Server-Side Rendering) and CSP (Content Security Policy) features from Angular 17.
+- **[npm package contribute: mk-currency-convertor]**: I created an open-source npm package called mk-currency-convertor.
+You can install the package in your projects using `npm i mk-currency-convertor`.
 <!---
 muthukrishnan2812/muthukrishnan2812 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.